-During your appointment, your doctor will talk to you about your general health and your toe symptoms, and ask you to describe how you injured your toe.
+During your appointment, your doctor will talk to you about your general health and your toe symptoms and ask you to describe how you injured your toe.

 During the physical examination of your foot, your doctor will check for swelling, bruising, and the range of motion of your MTP joint.
 Your doctor will bend your toe up, move it up and down, and side to side, looking for instability that might suggest a tear in the plantar complex.
-He or she may also perform the same range of motion tests on your healthy toe as a comparison.
+They may also perform the same range of motion tests on your healthy toe as a comparison.

 Examining the range of motion in your toe may be painful.
 If needed, your doctor may inject the area with a numbing medicine prior to the range-of-motion tests.